-- 6.1 Policy and Resources Committee received an initial report on the MTFS at its meeting on 21 July 2020 and it agreed the approach set out in that report to development of an MTFS for 2021/22 2025/26 and a budget for 2021/22. - 6.2 Service Committees and Policy and Resources Committee then considered a draft MTFS at their meetings in December 2020. - 6.3 Public consultation on the budget has been carried out.
-Details were reported to this Committee at its meeting in December 2020.
+- 6.1 Policy and Resources Committee received an initial report on the MTFS at its meeting on 21 July 2020 and it agreed the approach set out in that report to development of an MTFS for 2021/22 2025/26 and a budget for 2021/22. - 6.2 Policy and Resources Committee and the other Service Committees then considered a draft MTFS at their meetings in November and December 2020. - 6.3 Public consultation on the budget has been carried out.
+Details were reported to this Committee at its meeting in November 2020.